automata/noflo.github.io/documentation/index.md

 ---
 NoFlo is a [Flow-Based Programming](http://en.wikipedia.org/wiki/Flow-based_programming) environment for JavaScript.
 In flow-based programs, the logic of your software is defined as a *graph*.
 The *nodes* of the graph are instances of NoFlo components, and the *edges* define the connections between them.

-NoFlo components react to incoming messages, or *packets*.
+NoFlo components react to incoming messages, or *Information Packets (IP)*.
 When a component receives packets in its input ports it performs a predefined operation, and sends its result out as a packet to its output ports.
 There is no shared state, and the only way to communicate between components is by sending packets.

 NoFlo components are built as simple JavaScript or [CoffeeScript](http://coffeescript.org/) classes that define the input and output ports, and register various event listeners on them.
 When executed, NoFlo creates a live graph, or *network* out of a graph, instantiates the components used in the graph, and connects them together.